oz/cyprio.net/wtf/2013-05-15-you-dont-choose-your-family.md

 ---
-title: You don't choose your family
+title: "You don't choose your family"
 ---

 I've been visited by more friends than family in Mexico.
 It's not a surprise –